iaas-splab/faas-migration-go/aws/Readme.md

 make deploy
 ```

 This will also build the functions.
-Making the execution of `make build` beforehand uneccessary.
+Making the execution of `make build` beforehand unnecessary.

 The endpoints are displayed once the deployment is done.